Here are 25 of my favorite things to do in Portland.

 If you haven’t been to a McMenanmins Property, the Kennedy School is a great place for an introduction.
 The Kennedy School is an old 1915 elementary school converted into an eclectic hotel, bar, event space, cigar lounge, movie theater, and soaking pool all wrapped up into one unique spot to spend the day.
 The soaking pool uses chlorinated saltwater.
 Apparently this makes it more buoyant.
 Spend the day soaking, then grab a beer, see a show, maybe a movie, get some food, oh and might as well just spend the night too.
+The soaking pool is one of the more local things to do in Portland.
 General public over age 18 welcome daily, 10 a.m. ’til 8 p.m.

 – McMenamins Kennedy School –

 There are of course many more things to do in Portland other than just these 25 things.
 Hopefully this gets you started.